 (2) It shall be presumed, in the absence of evidence to the contrary, that all conditions and preliminary steps precedent to the making of a declaration under section 43 have been complied with and performed.

-[Section 62 inserted by No. 22 of 1974 s.
+[Section 62 inserted: No. 22 of 1974 s.
 25.]

-[First and Second Schedules deleted by No. 25 of 1975 s.
+[First and Second Schedules deleted: No. 25 of 1975 s.
 33.]

 Notes

-1 This is a compilation of the Fuel, Energy and Power Resources Act 1972 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 13 March 2015 of the Fuel, Energy and Power Resources Act 1972 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table